“Committed and Connected” During These Difficult Times

 How wonderful it will be, when we are able to share this space again!
 For now, we must stay apart, for the sake of the public good.
 We remain, however, connected.
 That’s why this year, the theme for our Pledge/Stewardship Drive is Committed and Connected.
 We are committed to making sure we are connected in our fellowship, even in this time of social distancing.
 Quarantine is inspiring many of us to action.
 Our current outreach efforts are designed to ensure that members of our fellowship, and our community, have the food and supplies they need to stay healthy and safe.
 Soon, we look forward to more work days (our 3 young cypress trees are FLOURISHING!), planting the Peace Garden, and attending political rallies and interfaith events.
 I know some of our members look forward to volunteering with Religious Exploration on Sundays, being service leaders, and taking on positions of leadership…while we all look forward to being present at Sunday Services!

-Our Financial Stewardship Campaign for 2020-2021, UUFBC Annual Pledge Drive, is now underway for the month of April.
+Our Financial Stewardship Campaign for 2020-2021, will continue through September.
 Stewardship is defined as the careful and responsible management of something entrusted to one’s care.
 We at UUFBC steward in four distinct ways:

 - with our presence